Oatmeal is a staple ingredient in many people’s homes, but can dogs eat oatmeal? Is it safe?

 Can Dogs Eat Cooked Oatmeal?

 Yes!
-And this is the only way it should be served.
+Dogs can eat cooked oatmeal.
+This is the only way it should be served.

 Feeding your dog raw oatmeal (even if it is mixed into food) can cause some serious tummy troubles.